 Litter Hotspots: Turn off the Tap!

-In 2017 we've turned our attention to Hip-Hop as a means to spread the message that "A Little Bit of Litter Really Matters!"
+In 2017, we turned our attention to Hip-Hop as a means to spread the message that “A Little Bit of Litter Really Matters!”
 Local musicians MOOP Patrol, MC Guttermouth and Nicole Joy have recorded a catchy and persuasive tune that will make everyone think twice about littering.

 Our team of EcoCentre marine pollution volunteers are looking into nurdle pollution in our waterways.
-No idea what a nurdle is?
-Watch this excellent 5 minute video by Kim Preshoff:
+We collaborated with Tangaroa Blue to implement Operation Clean Sweep, an initiative to reduce nurdle loss at industry level.

-Turn Off The Tap is a Litter Hotspots project, funded by the Victorian Government.
+Turn Off The Tap was a Litter Hotspots project, funded by the Victorian Government.